 Longing Look: What totally gives away Mulan's crush on Shang to Mushu.

 Love Makes You Dumb: Shang is an incredibly competent and professional soldier, not even letting his father's death distract him from the task at hand.
-Then he starts talking to Mulan while she's a girl.
-Though, to be fair, by that point he didn't really need to be focused on Huns.
+Then he starts talking to Mulan while she's a girl but that point he didn't really need to be focused on Huns.

 The Makeover: Twice; once in "You'll Bring Honor to Us All" and when she "becomes" a man.